How Much Does PSA Grading Cost? Complete 2026 Pricing Breakdown

 Cost per card

-At nearly $24 per card, each card in this submission needs to gain at least $24 in value from grading just to break even.
-For the Value tier, this means your cards should be worth roughly $50 or more raw, with a realistic chance of grading PSA 8 or higher.
+At roughly $84 per card, each card needs to gain at least $84 in value from grading just to break even.
+With the Value tiers paused, the bar is higher than it was: your cards should be worth enough raw, with a realistic chance of grading PSA 9 or 10, to clear it.
+Pre-screening with AI before you submit is the most reliable way to confirm a card belongs in the box.

 Minimum Submission Requirements